StarPlayrX/bigmac/README.md

 I am looking forward to assisting you further and thanks for using BigMac.

+Clean install working with 11.0.1 RC2.
+Recommend leaving authenticated-root on to try to avoid booting off the apfs snapshot.
+Which tends to get locked if it boots from it.
+It is possible to remove the snapshot by cloning it using ASR provided the disk is also not sealed with BigMac preinstall script avoids the sealant.

 ## Update: Currently only clean installs to a JHFS+ disk is supported.
 APFS direct installs currently do not work.
 There is a secondary check that needs to be bypassed.
 Installing from Open Core may as a workaround until proper solution is found.